Njeapp2/RWE-Track/Atom12/Page12.md

 Therefore, it is commonly acknowledged that to promote CE, the introduction of monitoring and evaluation tools like indicators to measure and quantify this progress becomes essential (Di Maio and Rem, 2015; Su et al., 2013; Geng et al., 2012).
-As seen in Atom 11 (Circular Economy Definitions), even definitions of CE that sound logical and comprehensive, do not really capture the essence of CE.
+As seen in [Atom 11](https://njeapp2.github.io/RWE-Track/Atom11/Page11) (Circular Economy Definitions), even definitions of CE that sound logical and comprehensive, do not really capture the essence of CE.
 Due to the common understanding and agreement about the importance of indicators to measure progresses and to facilitate the transition towards CE (and SD), many CE indicators have been proposed so far.
 Saidani (Saidani et al. 2018) collected and analyzed 55 circularity indicators.

-Different methodologies and approaches are used to measure circularity at macro, meso and micro levels.
+Different methodologies are used to measure circularity at macro, meso and micro levels.
 A large number of approaches use environmental impact assessment (e.g. Figge and Hahn, 2004; Heijungs,1992).
 The main purpose of these approaches is to assess the environmental impact that results from making or using a product.
 However, most of such indicators cannot provide information